ashutoshpatel2210/CarND-LaneLines-P1/writeup_template.md

 ### Design
 My pipeline consisted of following steps.

-### 1. Reading the image from test_images
+### Reading the image from test_images

 First, images are read from test_images folder using mpimg.imread().
 Local copy of images are created using np.copy() function and copy image (lane_image) is passed to pipline function lane_finding_pipeline() to generate left and right lane annonated version of image.
 ![alt text][image1]

-### 2. Convert Image into Gray scale Image
+### Convert Image into Gray scale Image

 Each image (RGB - 3channels) is converted into Gray scale image(1 channel).
 Coverting image from RGB to Gray scale saves lots of computation power and makes image processing faster.
+Image is coverted into gray scale image using OpenCV library function cvtColor(<image>, cv2.COLOR_RGB2GRAY).

 ![alt text][image2]

-3. Remove noise from grary scale image
+### Remove noise from grary scale image

 4. Canny edge detection
 5. Cropped with region of interest
 6. Hough Transformation